pandaproject/panda/docs/api.rst

 The PANDA application is built on top of a REST API that can be used to power custom applications or import/export data in novel ways.

-The PANDA API follows the conventions of `Tastypie <https://github.com/toastdriven/django-tastypie>`_ as closely as possible.
+The PANDA API follows the conventions of `Tastypie <https://github.com/toastdriven/django-tastypie>`_ except where doing so would create untenable limitations.
 Until more complete documentation is ready, please refer to Tastypie's documentation on `Interacting with the API <http://django-tastypie.readthedocs.org/en/latest/interacting.html>`_ to become familiar with the common idiom.

-The following example URLs assuming your running a local development environment.
+The following example URLs assume you're running a local development environment.
 For a production environment replace ``localhost:8000`` with your domain name.
 If making requests from the command line the ``format=json`` query-string is not necessary.

 All API endpoints require a valid user and API key.
 By default PANDA will create a superuser with username ``panda`` and API key ``edfe6c5ffd1be4d3bf22f69188ac6bc0fc04c84b``.
 All example URLs include these credentials for ease of experimentation.